Jet launching from the Kerr black hole magnetosphere: An electrogeodesic approach: Jet launching in the vacuum Kerr monopole

-while the the norm behaves as \be \sqrt{a_\mu a^\mu} \sim \frac{|\kappa \cP|}{r^3} \sqrt{k + 3 a^2 \cos^2\theta} . \ee This concludes our discussion on the acceleration.
+while the norm behaves as \be \sqrt{a_\mu a^\mu} \sim \frac{|\kappa \cP|}{r^3} \sqrt{k + 3 a^2 \cos^2\theta} . \ee This concludes our discussion on the acceleration.
 It is crucial to notice that the present analysis has been made possible thanks to the exact solution of the electrogeodesic motion.
 As we can see, the expression for the acceleration experienced by the test charged particles already reveals several interesting features of the magnetosphere and the motion it induces on the particles.
-The key point is that even in this vacuum magnetosphere, the charged particles are naturally driven towards the poles and preferentially ejected near the poles.
+The key point is that even in this vacuum magnetosphere, the charged particles are naturally driven towards the poles and preferentially ejected near the poles, the ejection (i.e. the radial acceleration) being triggered both by the rotation and the magnetic monopole carried by the black hole.